 The resources Kentucky has to invest in public needs come from a variety of taxes and other revenue sources that are categorized broadly as General Fund Revenue, Road Fund Revenue, restricted funds, bond funds, federal funds and Tobacco Settlement Funds.
-The largest source of projected revenue in fiscal year 2020 is federal funds, at 38 percent of overall revenues.
-General Fund revenues provide 32 percent, restricted funds another 25 percent, with the remainder consisting of tobacco settlement funds, road fund receipts, and investment income.
+The largest source of projected revenue in fiscal year 2022 is federal funds, at 40% of overall revenues.
+While Federal Funds typically provide the largest share of resources, federal COVID relief is currently increasing this pot of monies to a higher level than in the past.
+After federal funds, General Fund revenues provide 30%, restricted funds another 26%, and the remainder consists of tobacco settlement funds, road fund receipts, and investment income.

-Projected Resources by Fund Source- The Budget of the Commonwealth, 2020 (in billions)
+Projected Resources by Fund Source - The Budget of the Commonwealth, 2022 (in billions)

-Federal Funds \$13.9
+Federal Funds \$17.5

-General Fund \$11.9
+General Fund \$12.9

-Restricted Funds \$9.1
+Restricted Funds \$11.3

-Road Fund \$1.5
+Road Fund \$1.6

 Tobacco Settlement Funds \$0.1

-Total \$36.6
+Total \$43.5

-Numbers, which include carry forward balances from previous years, are based on estimates in the enacted 2018-20 Budget of the Commonwealth-Budget in Brief.
+Numbers, which include carry forward balances from previous years, are based on the enacted 2021-22 Budget in Brief.

-The General Fund: The General Fund is Kentucky's primary pool for revenue generated within the state, largely by taxes.
+The General Fund: The General Fund is Kentucky's primary pool for revenue generated within the state, largely from taxes.
 This money is used to pay for numerous state programs and services, including education, human services and health care.
-The individual income and sales taxes are the two largest sources of state tax revenue, and together comprise nearly three-fourths of General Fund revenue.
-Other sources, shown in the graph on the next page, include property taxes and taxes on cigarettes, coal severance and corporations.
+The individual income and sales taxes are the two largest sources of state tax revenue, and together comprise more than three-fourths of General Fund revenue.
+Other sources, shown in the graph on page 5, include property taxes and taxes on cigarettes, coal severance and corporations.
 Levying an assortment of taxes on a variety of bases that respond differently to changes in the economy ensures a more stable funding base for schools, health care, public safety and other priorities.
+The income tax is an especially critical revenue generator over the long term.

 The Road Fund: Road Fund revenues are used to invest in Kentucky's roads and bridges.
-The motor fuels tax provides more than half of Road Fund revenue, with the motor vehicle usage tax (a tax on the purchase of cars) contributing about another third and license and privilege taxes contributing about 15 percent.
+The motor fuels tax provides nearly half of Road Fund revenue, with the motor vehicle usage tax (a tax on the purchase of cars) contributing just over a third and license and privilege taxes contributing about 15%.

-Federal Funds: The federal government disperses grant funds and other forms of assistance to states for a variety of purposes, such as Title 1 funds for poor schools, the National School Lunch Program, Temporary Assistance to Needy Families (TANF), Medicaid, Head Start, and highway construction and infrastructure.
+Federal Funds: The federal government provides grant funds and other forms of assistance to states for a variety of purposes, such as the crisis relief programs established during COVID through the CARES Act and the American Recovery Plan Act, Title 1 funds for poor schools, the National School Lunch Program, Temporary Assistance to Needy Families (TANF), Medicaid, Head Start, and highway construction and infrastructure.
 While some funding is based on a formula or the number of eligible recipients in Kentucky, other funds are provided based on direct appropriations for specific projects or according to other means as determined by Congress.
-The General Assembly typically has very little say in how federal funds are expended.
+The General Assembly typically has very little say in how federal funds are expended, but has been given more flexibility with COVID relief funds.

 Tobacco Settlement Fund: A legal settlement in 1998 between major tobacco manufacturers and states, known as the Master Settlement Agreement, established payments from tobacco companies to states for costs associated with tobacco-related illness.
-Payments to Kentucky since the inception of the agreement have totaled nearly \$2 billion.